davidmalcolm/texi2rst/output/built-in-functions-for-memory-model-aware-atomic-operations.rst

 of the integral sizes that may have lock free support, the generic version uses the lock free built-in function.
 Otherwise an external call is left to be resolved at run time.
-This external call is the same format with the addition of a size_t parameter inserted as the first parameter indicating the size of the object being pointed to.
+This external call is the same format with the addition of a :samp:`size_t` parameter inserted as the first parameter indicating the size of the object being pointed to.
 All objects must be the same size.